superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 doc_embedder.warm_up()
 ```

-The model we are using, "BAAI/bge-small-en-v1.5", has been selected based on its performance in recent evaluations, striking a balance between retrieval accuracy and computational efficiency.
-For more information, see Huggingface [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
-Before you use another model with this class, make sure that it's [compatible](https://docs.haystack.deepset.ai/docs/sentencetransformersdocumentembedder#compatible-models) with sentence embeddings first.
+Specifically, we selected "BAAI/bge-small-en-v1.5", a model that strikes a balance between retrieval accuracy and computational efficiency, according to recent performance  evaluations in the Huggingface [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+Make sure that the model you choose is [compatible](https://docs.haystack.deepset.ai/docs/sentencetransformersdocumentembedder#compatible-models) with sentence embeddings.

 ### Indexing
-To facilitate swift and accurate retrieval of information, indexing organizes the pre-processed data in a structured format that can be quickly accessed by the RAG system.
-This step involves creating an optimized database of chunks, where each piece of information is tagged and categorized for easy retrieval.

-Before we can index, we need to create a database that we will write our documents and document embeddings to.
-For this tutorial, we will use a simple `InMemoryDocumentStore`.
+Before we can index, we need to create a database to write our documents and document embeddings to.
+We use a simple `InMemoryDocumentStore`.
 You can easily replace it with the database you are using, as long as it is [supported by Haystack](https://docs.haystack.deepset.ai/docs/inmemorydocumentstore).

 ```python
 from haystack.document_stores.in_memory import InMemoryDocumentStore